 I'm gonna go ahead and tell you that this quite possibly may be the only broccoli salad recipe your face will ever need.
 And when I say quite possibly, I mean definitely.
 Because it's...perfect.
 Did I just say that?
 I just said that.
 I don't use that word lightly!

-Whether you do or don't like mayo or mustard or marshmallows or butterflies, I'm fairly certain this will be a winner in your book.
+Whether you do or don't like mayo or mustard or marshmallows or butterflies, I'm fairly certain this will be a winner in your book (like all my healthy broccoli recipes!).

 Broccoli salad and I go way back.
 I have vivid memories of my mom bringing it home from Heinen's when I was in high school.
 I'd eat it right out of the container no matter how desperately she wanted me to put it in a bowl.
 What a difficult child I was.